OCA/web/web_widget_progressbar_gradient/README.rst

 Usage
 =====

-- When declaring a progressbar field, use the 'progressbar_color' widget.
+- When declaring a progressbar field, use the 'progressbar_gradient' widget.
 - Add the inverse option to reverse the colors on the progress bar
   field: ``options="{'inverse': true}"``